IvanLenn/CP-template/Cherno Notes.md

 ## Memory

 - Stack allocation:
-  - Easier, faster, no need to free
+  - Easier, faster, no need to free.
+Literally just moving stack pointer for memory allocated.
   - Limited size, will be invalidated when out of scope (end of block, etc,)
   - Useful in case of timer / smart pointer that does automatic heap delete when out of scope.
 - Heap allocation:
   - Larger size possible, lifetime can be as long as possible
+  - A lot CPU cycles.
+Need to go through the free list and allocate memory.

 ```cpp
 #include <iostream>